Corey Seager Player Props: Rangers vs. Royals

 Corey Seager At The Plate

-- Seager has driven in a run twice this season, but just one in each of those games.
+- He has hit a home run in one of 10 games, and in 2.2% of his plate appearances.

+- In three games this season, Seager has picked up an RBI, with more than one RBI once.

-- In three of nine games this year, he has scored, including multiple runs once.
+- In four games this year (40.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.